-You don’t talk to each other face to face, even if you are around each other.
-You prefer to use signs and texts instead of verbal communication.
+Negative traits in a relationship can mean that you don’t talk to each other face to face, even if you are around each other.
+You may prefer to use signs and texts instead of verbal communication.

 If you are not able to communicate effectively in a relationship, it indicates that either you or your partner are being negative in the relationship.